 A staged approach to implementing hereditary cancer risk assessment guidelines for large-scale testing

-Pilot Study 2 co-leads Knerr and Tuzzio are partnering with Kaiser Permanente Washington to identify promising strategies for implementing hereditary breast cancer risk assessment guidelines.
+Pilot Study 2 co-leads Knerr and Tuzzio partnered with Kaiser Permanente Washington to identify promising strategies for implementing hereditary breast cancer risk assessment guidelines.
 Current clinical guidelines recommend routine ascertainment of individuals who are at increased risk of hereditary breast and ovarian cancer in order to facilitate timely access to counseling, testing, and risk-management.
 In spite of this expectation, approximately 80% of eligible women have never discussed genetic testing with a health professional.

 Implementation Science Knowledge Gained